 - That in the circles such women travel in, they actually need to be tough, ruthless, and cold.
 The ones who aren't are left by the wayside.

 Thus, female leaders are generally portrayed as trying to demonstrate their iron will at all times.
 Indeed, they have to lest they lose all credibility.

 Mind you, it's not that she's all iron.
 In private, she can be quite warm, even loving.
 Seeing as the camera can take us anywhere, we often get to see it.
 However, her public does not.

-Compare/contrast Evil Matriarch.
-Also contrast her possible opposites Stepford Smiler, Misplaced Kindergarten Teacher, and Cute and Psycho, all of whom are more prone to using emotion to get what they want rather than setting it aside as the Iron Lady does.
+Compare/contrast Evil Matriarch and Grande Dame.
+Also contrast her possible opposites, Stepford Smiler, Misplaced Kindergarten Teacher, and Cute and Psycho, all of whom are more prone to using emotion to get what they want rather than setting it aside as the Iron Lady does.

-If she is royal, see The High Queen, God Save Us from the Queen, and/or The Woman Wearing the Queenly Mask.
-For her typical Evil Counterpart, see The Baroness.
-May well have been a Go Getter Girl when younger.
-The Lady of War is a comparable action-ready variant (and can overlap each other if she's active both in the field of battle and politics simultaneously) as well.
+If she is royal, see The High Queen and/or God Save Us from the Queen!.
+If she works in a corporate field, very likely to be a High-Powered Career Woman.
+For her typical Evil Counterpart, see The Queenpin.
+For the evil and sexy version, see The Baroness.
+May well have been a Go-Getter Girl when younger.
+The Lady of War is a comparable action-ready variant (and they can overlap each other if she's active both in the field of battle and politics simultaneously) as well.

 Not to be confused with Iron Maiden.